Social media does not mean all crises go global

 A case in point is Hoi Tin Tong, a herbal medicine retail chain based in Hong Kong that was recently hauled into the spotlight by a study finding that its turtle jelly – the firm’s signature product – has very little or no turtle shell, on the heels of a video purporting to show mouldy jelly being prepared for sale.

-Despite the firm operating stores in mainland China and Macau, the story has failed to catch light in other markets.
+Despite the firm operating stores in mainland China and Macau, the story has failed to catch light in these and other markets.

 Perhaps because the company is principally a local Hong Kong player and online/offline coverage has been principally in Cantonese, a language not understood even by most mainland Chinese.